SFZ (file format)

-SFZ is a plain text file format that stores instrument data for software synthesizers.
-The SFZ format was developed by René Ceballos (founder of rgc:audio software) and continues to be used by companies such as Cakewalk, Plogue and Garritan.
+SFZ is a plain text file format that stores instrument data for sampled instruments.
+The SFZ format was developed by René Ceballos (founder of rgcaudio) and continues to be used by companies such as Cakewalk, Plogue and Garritan.
 SFZ is a royalty-free format and can be used by software developers for both free and commercial purposes.
 The SFZ Format is widely accepted as an open standard to define the behavior of a musical instrument from a bare set of sound recordings.

-Similar file formats are the open Decent Sampler format.dspreset and the proprietary format of Native Instruments Kontakt .nki, .nkm.
+Similar file formats are the open Decent Sampler format (.dspreset) and the proprietary format used by Native Instruments Kontakt (.nki, .nkm).

 A simple example of an SFZ file: